 If the consideration is calculated by reference to something in another document, such as a Share Purchase Agreement, then state that.
 For example, ‘as calculated in Section 3 of the Share Purchase Agreement’.
 You must include a copy of the agreement.

 Sometimes the chargeable consideration is different from the actual consideration given, for example due to a market value rule.
 In this case, we recommend you either:

 - include details on the stock transfer form ― for example after the actual consideration state “Stamp Duty calculated on the £200,000 market value of the transferred shares”

 - reference the deemed consideration on which Stamp Duty has been calculated in your covering letter

 Certificate 1 and 2

 If the transfer is exempt from Stamp Duty, or no chargeable consideration is given for the transfer, you need to complete one of the certificates on the back of the stock transfer form.

 - consideration you give for the shares is £1,000 or less

-- the transfer does not form part of a larger transaction or series of transactions where the total exceeds £1,000
+- transfer does not form part of a larger transaction or series of transactions where the total is more than £1,000

-- the transfer is exempt from SD, for example, transfers in connection with divorce or the dissolution of a civil partnership
+- transfer is exempt from Stamp Duty, for example, transfers in connection with divorce or the dissolution of a civil partnership

 No certificate needed